jonlpersson/ed-latimore/site/_posts/2022-04-19-why-it's-so-hard-to-quit-porn.md

 Read up on the [withdrawal symptoms of porn](https://edlatimore.com/dealing-with-porn-addiction-withdrawal/) and how these cravings make quitting a struggle.

+***By the time you realize what porn has done to you, it may feel like it's too late—but it's not.
+It's going to be difficult but you can still turn things around.
+That's where guys like The Freedom Specialists come in.
+They know what it's like because they've been there and kicked porn's ass.
+You definitely want to check them out to get a custom plan, with accountability and powerful tools to help you beat the porn monkey—no pun intended.—&gt;[The Freedom Specialists](https://rebrand.ly/6wcckyh){: target="_blank" rel="noopener noreferrer"}***

 ## The downsides aren’t immediately apparent

 If you ever touched the stove when you were a kid, you know that the intense pain created immediate feedback.